uncertainty-in-planning/uncertainty-in-planning.github.io/README.md

 $ pip install torchvision==0.17.2
 ```

-## Instructions
+## Example Notebooks
-1. Disentangle and quantify perception and decision uncertainty [here](uncertainty-quantification.ipynb).
+1. Disentangling and quantifying perception and decision uncertainty [here](uncertainty-quantification.ipynb).
-2. Run the fine-tuned foundation model and compare with the benchmark [here](fine-tuned-model-inference.ipynb).
+2. Inference on our fine-tuned multimodal foundation model and comparison with benchmark [here](fine-tuned-model-inference.ipynb).

+## Model Checkpoints
+All model checkpoints are available on huggingface [here](https://huggingface.co/anonymous-yyh-1971)

 ## Datasets
 ### Calibration